-As we continue to emerge from the Covid-19 pandemic, we are considering how best to take the Association forward.
 Our core responsibilities will always be to provide the best service possible to all of our customers whilst safeguarding the considerable assets over which we have stewardship on the community's behalf.
 In achieving this, we will have decisions to make on big ticket strategic priorities as well as more routine day-to-day matters.
-Discussions at our most recent planning events, for example, focussed on broadening our services rather than building more homes to increase our asset base.
+Discussions at our most recent planning events, for example, focus on improving our homes and ensuring affordability in the long-term for our tenants.
+We therefore do not have current plans to develop any more new build housing or acquiring additional stock in the short to medium term as we see our top priority being the maintenance and improvement of our existing assets.
+That being said, we would look to evaluate any development opportunities on a case-by-case basis through a robust risk assessment and feasibility study process.

-We hope that this document conveys the Committee's vision for the next year, while setting the tone for the next five or so years and, together with the accompanying delivery plan and resourcing plan, outlines how we are going to achieve this.
-Because of the uncertainties around Brexit, the cost-of-living crisis and the impact these have on planning, we have focused mainly on what we will achieve over the next 12 months.
-However, we cannot look at the coming year in a vacuum and the business plan will therefore make periodic reference to the medium and longer terms.
+We hope that this document conveys the Committee's vision for the next three years, while setting the tone for the next five or so years and, together with the accompanying delivery plan and resourcing plan, outlines how we are going to achieve this.
+Because of the uncertainties around the cost-of-living crisis and the general global climate, and the impact these have on planning, we have focused specific detail mainly on what we will achieve over the next twelve months.
+However, we cannot look at the coming year in a vacuum and the business plan will therefore reflect our three-year strategy.

-Mission statement & strategic themes
+Mission statement and strategic themes